-Name of Statutory Body Meeting Date College Council 31-May-2021 assess the functioning ?
-16. Whether institutional data submitted to AISHE: Yes Year of Submission 2017 Date of Submission 29-Aug-2017 17.
+Name of Statutory Body Meeting Date College Council 18-Oct-2021 15.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
+No 16.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 30-Sep-2019 17.
 Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Management Information System(2017) College has developed, own Management information System with a view to bringing in all information in a single platforms in such a way that information could be accessed and managed by authorized officers in the college As of now admission, Student Management, Examination Management, Account Management and Asset Management features are available in the system.
-The students are in the position to apply for various programmes, T. C, other certificates, Register grievances, pay fees through the system The component of Staff Management Maintenance Management are developed in this year
+Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Management Information System(2019) College has developed, own Management information System with a view to bringing in all information in a single platforms in such a way that information could be accessed and managed by authorized officers in the college As of now admission, Student Management, Examination Management, Account Management and Asset Management features are available in the system.
+The students are in the position to apply for various programmes, T. C, other certificates, Register grievances, pay fees through the system, Staff Management Maintenance Management, Digital File Management System was launched in this year